 The Google Import tool allows advertisers to copy a combination of 1.5 million keywords and ads from Google AdWords over to Bing Ads, as well as up to 200,000 negative keywords, campaigns, ad groups and extensions.

 Customers can do this with just three easy clicks:

 3. Follow the steps to import your campaigns.

 Another option is to use the Bing Ads Editor to import from Google AdWords.
 Simply Click Import from Google, and finish by following the steps to import your campaigns.

 Because there are some differences between the Google and Bing Ads platforms, you’ll want to review your data after you import it.
 Once you’ve reviewed and fixed any import errors, sync your Editor to Bing Ads to make the new campaigns active.
 Editorial checks are performed when you sync your campaigns with the Bing Ads platform.
 Read What gets imported from AdWords? for more information.

 Note: Before you begin importing campaigns from Google AdWords to Bing Ads, be sure to review Importing your campaigns: Requirements.
 When you're finished importing, you can view your data and have the opportunity to fix any issues.

 Bing Ads Editor Export and Import features help you manage your campaigns more efficiently.

-Thanks for reading this training on Bing Ads Editor exporting and importing.
+Thanks for reading this training on using Bing Ads Editor to export and import information.
 Continue your training or take the Bing Ads Accredited Professional exam to become accredited.

 Please note all features in this training may not be available in your market.